Search

 https://www.energy.gov/sites/default/files/2016/06/f32/fcto_fuel_cells_comparison_chart_apr2016.pdf

 Combining hydrogen fuel cells with heat recovery technologies to form a CHP system is the best option for hydrogen in the built environment.
-With applications in both energy and heating, hydrogen has strong potential to be introduced more broadly within the built environment.
+With applications in both energy and heating, hydrogen has a strong potential to be introduced more broadly within the built environment.
 Already in European countries, hydrogen is beginning to expand within the sector.
-According to the European Union’s PACE project, there have been over 10,000 fuel cells sold within their project’s scope with projects already underway.10 There are even operational projects in the United States, such as the natural gas fuel cell at the Santa Rita Jail in Dublin, California.
-The jail paired an onsite fuel cell with its rooftop solar array to decrease their emissions by almost 3,200 tons of GHG each year.11 The fuel cell generates 50% of the jail’s energy needs, 18% of its heating needs using combined heat and power, and has an overall efficiency rating of 58%.11
+According to the European Union’s PACE project, over 10,000 fuel cells have been sold within their project’s scope, with projects already underway.17 There are even operational projects in the United States, such as the natural gas fuel cell at the Santa Rita Jail in Dublin, California.
+The jail paired an onsite fuel cell with its rooftop solar array to decrease its emissions by almost 3,200 tons of GHG each year.18 The fuel cell generates 50% of the jail’s energy needs, 18% of its heating needs using combined heat and power, and has an overall efficiency rating of 58%.19

 Environmental Impacts

-However, this may be an optimistic estimation of hydrogen leakage rates and the associated climate impacts, as other research has found that it is expected to increase to 2.9-5.6% by 2050.18 Hydrogen leaks contribute to climate change by reacting with tropospheric OH radials to produce methane and tropospheric ozone.17 Leakage can be a concern, as hydrogen can cause pipes to become brittle, leading to the possibility of leaks in its transport.1 These leakages can lead to gas accumulation and explosions.1 Hydrogen production has also been associated with the following environmental impacts: metal depletion potential, particulate matter formation potential, land use, terrestrial, and freshwater ecotoxicity.1
+However, this may be an optimistic estimation of hydrogen leakage rates and the associated climate impacts, as other research has found that it is expected to increase to 2.9-5.6% by 2050.21 Hydrogen leaks contribute to climate change by reacting with tropospheric OH radials to produce methane and tropospheric ozone.22 Leakage can be a concern, as hydrogen can cause pipes to become brittle, leading to the possibility of leaks in its transport.23 These leakages can lead to gas accumulation and explosions.24 Hydrogen production has also been associated with the following environmental impacts: metal depletion potential, particulate matter formation potential, land use, and terrestrial and freshwater ecotoxicity.25

 Pros & Cons of Hydrogen and Fuel Cells